Post-construction: The land restoration process

-After construction of a new pipeline, or maintenance on an existing pipeline, the process of returning property to its former and agreed-upon condition—known as restoration in the United States, and reclamation in Canada—begins.
+After construction of energy infrastructure—including a new pipeline, or maintenance on an existing pipeline—the process of returning property to its former and agreed-upon condition begins.
+This process is known as restoration in the United States, and reclamation in Canada.

 The process starts as soon as weather conditions and road restrictions allow.
 Enbridge uses approved construction and land restoration techniques.
 Prior to construction activities, Enbridge representatives must obtain a number of regulatory approvals and environmental permits.
 Those permits often prescribe practices and restoration expectations.